defenseunicorns/delivery-aws-iac/modules/lambda/README.md

 To use this module, provide the users who exist on the instances and the instance IDs as shown in the example mentioned below.

+You can also enable slack notifications in the function in order to do so you must first create a slack app and get the webhook url.

+Once you have that you can set the variable slack_notification_enabled = true and set the slack_webhook_url = (your webhook url)

 ## Examples

 To see examples of how to leverage this Lambda Module, please refer to the [examples](https://github.com/defenseunicorns/delivery-aws-iac/tree/main/examples) directory.